 Since 1990, the National Assessment Governing Board has used student achievement levels for reporting results of NAEP assessments.
 The achievement levels represent an informed judgment of "how good is good enough" in the various subjects assessed.
 Generic policy definitions for achievement at the Basic, Proficient, and Advanced levels describe in very general terms what students at each grade level should know and be able to do on the assessment.
-NAEP results are reported as percentages of students performing at or above the Basic and Proficient levels and at the Advanced level.

-ACHIEVEMENT LEVEL

-POLICY DEFINITION

-Basic This level denotes partial mastery of prerequisite knowledge and skills that are fundamental for proficient work at each grade.
+ACHIEVEMENT LEVEL POLICY DEFINITION Basic This level denotes partial mastery of prerequisite knowledge and skills that are fundamental for profi- cient work at each grade.
 Proficient This level represents solid academic performance for each grade assessed.
-Students reaching this level have demonstrated competency over challenging subject matter, including subject matter knowledge, application of such knowledge to real-world situations, and analytical skills appropriate to the subject matter.
+Students reaching this level have demonstrated competency over challenging subject matter, including subject-matter knowledge, applica- tion of such knowledge to real-world situations, and analytical skills appropriate to the subject matter.
 Advanced This level signifies superior performance.